 - Click on Start free to create your free Azure account and get $200 as credits.

 Creating an account and claiming $200 would need your credit/debit card for verification purposes only and will not deduct any amount from your card.
 You can play around with this credit and account for 30 days.
 You’ll see the signup page, where you fill all your information and signup step by step.
-Once signed-up successfully, you’ll see the link to portal as shown below:
+Once signed-up successfully, you’ll see the link to the portal as shown below:

 Click on the portal and you land up on the dashboard and are ready to use/play around with Azure.